Juligs/Juligs/README.md

 </h2>

- <h2 align="center"> 🔹  You can see my
+ <h2 align="center"> 💠  You can see my
   <a href="https://github.com/Juligs/Juligs/tree/main/PersonalProjects">
- personal projects here👩‍💻
+ personal projects here👩🏽‍💻
   </a> </h2>

   <hr>